Table of Contents:

 Some phishing attacks like vishing and smishing require companies to act offline, while others require monitoring of online channels.
 For the best all-around phishing protection, follow these steps:

 Any phishing that happens online has something to do with stealing a company’s identity.
-That said, the key to protecting your company is to ensure you have a broad, holistic coverage of your intellectual property.
+That said, the key to protecting your company is to ensure you have broad, holistic coverage of your intellectual property.
 Don’t leave out anything, as typical phishing happens when cybercriminals fake your company website, web design, social media accounts, and more.

 The top things you’ll need to monitor and protect are your domain name, copyright, and social media presence.